-My name is Elysium McCullough and I am a freshman this year at Old Dominion University.
-I am double-majoring in Women’s and Gender Studies and Sociology, with a focus on social work.
-I use they/them pronouns, as I am a genderfluid lesbian, someone who fits squarely outside of the imposed gender binary.
-As such, I am a member of the Spectrum LLC, and a representative of the Ast*erisk Advisory board.
-On campus, I work closely with the Associate Dean of Students, since I am a student worker in the Dean’s office.
-In the next semester, I will be beginning as a Resident Assistant on campus as a means of furthering my leadership skills and expanding my resume.
+My name is Elysium McCullough, and I am a junior at Old Dominion University.
+I am double-majoring in Women’s and Gender Studies and Sociology, with a focus on social work, while also minoring in Religious Studies.
+I use she/they pronouns, being someone who fits squarely outside the imposed gender binary, I am the Resident Assistant of the Spectrum LLC, and a representative of the Transcendence Advisory board.
+On campus, I work as a Resident Assistant furthering my leadership skills and expanding my resume by engaging in a variety of different tasks as part of my job.
 My main goal, both on campus, and for my future, is to create a safe space for queer and transgender youth.

 Before taking these courses, I had a number of internal strengths and external skills which have been enhanced by the teachings of my professors, as well as developing new skills that have helped me build my professional and academic profile.
 Some of these strengths include empathizing with others, a strong attention to detail, as well as providing insightful commentary in conversations with my peers.
 I have demonstrated these strengths by building solid connections within my community and peers, being able to catch minor details which may not be obvious for the typical reader or listener, and either facilitating or participating in thought-provoking discussions in a number of my courses.